-Head Counts -
+Head Counts

-All staff have been reminded to continuously count children, cross referencing with attendance forms and name tags.
-Staff have been instructed to count children when the children are outside at the playground.
-When coming back in, the staff must line the children up and take attendance.
-The children and staff will walk in together.
+All educators have been reminded to continuously count children, cross referencing with attendance forms.
+Educators have been instructed to count children when the children are outside at the playground.
+When coming back in, the educators must line the children up and take attendance.
+The children and educators will walk in together.